Signs of breathing problems in children

 - You can see the muscles under their ribs sucking in with each breath.

 - Your child is grunting (making a sound when breathing out) with the effort of trying to breathe.

 - more than 50 breaths per minute for infants (2 months to 1 year)

 - more than 40 breaths per minute for children (1-12 years)

 - more than 20 breaths per minute for children over 12 and adults.

 - You're unable to wake your child or, if woken up, they are very drowsy and don't stay awake.

-- Your child’s breathing stops for more than 10 seconds at a time, or there are regular shorter pauses in their breathing of 5-10 seconds while they are awake.
+- Your child’s breathing stops for more than 20 seconds on one occasion, or there are regular shorter pauses in their breathing while they are awake.

 - Your child’s skin turns very pale or blue, or the inside of their lips and tongue are blue.

 - Your child has had or is having a fit, and has never had one before.